top of page

 We agreed on a package of 20 illustrations.
 The variety of illustrations made it particularly interesting:

-Recreations: Some illustrations were adaptations of existing images, some were stock images, some were previously AI generated images that were collected for this book.
+• Recreations: Some illustrations were adaptations of existing images, stock images, or previously AI-generated images collected for this book.

-Quote Designs: I also worked on re-drawing quotes to go along with the text of the book.
+• Quote Designs: I also worked on re-drawing quotes to accompany the text of the book.

-Infographics and Tables: These added structure and clarity to the book's content, and help guide some of the activities mentioned in the book.
+• Infographics and Tables: These added structure and clarity to the book's content, helping to guide some of the activities mentioned.

 Creative Process